 The Shares represented by any proxy received by management will be voted or withheld from voting by the persons named in the enclosed form of proxy in accordance with the direction of the Shareholder appointing them.
 If the Shareholder specifies a choice with respect to any matter to be acted upon, the Shares represented by such Shareholder's proxy will be voted accordingly.
-In the absence of any direction to the contrary, it is intended that the Shares represented by proxies received by management will be voted "for": (i) the election of the director nominees referred to in this Circular; (ii) the appointment of the Corporation's auditor with its remuneration to be fixed by the directors; (iii) the re-approval the Corporation's 2010 stock option plan (the "Stock Option Plan"); and (iv) amendments extending the term of, and allowing for amendments upon approval of the independent directors of the Corporation to, each of the amended and restated mortgage banking agreement dated as of June 19, 2019 between the Firm Capital Corporation (the "Mortgage Banker") and the Corporation (the "Mortgage Banking Agreement") and the joint venture agreement dated as of October 14, 2020 between the FC Treasury Management Inc. (the "Corporation Manager") and the Corporation (the "JV Agreement").
+In the absence of any direction to the contrary, it is intended that the Shares represented by proxies received by management will be voted "for": (i) the election of the director nominees referred to in this Circular; (ii) the appointment of the Corporation's auditor with its remuneration to be fixed by the directors; and (iii) amendments extending the term of each of the amended and restated mortgage banking agreement dated as of June 19, 2019 between the Firm Capital Corporation (the "Mortgage Banker") and the Corporation (the "Mortgage Banking Agreement") and the joint venture agreement dated as of October 14, 2020 between the FC Treasury Management Inc. (the "Corporation Manager") and the Corporation (the "JV Agreement").
 The enclosed form of proxy confers discretionary authority upon the persons named therein with respect to matters not specifically mentioned in the Notice but which may properly come before the Meeting or any adjournment thereof, and with respect to amendments or variations of matters identified in the Notice.
 As at the date hereof, management knows of no such amendments, variations or other matters to come before the Meeting other than the matters referred to in the Notice and routine matters incidental to the conduct of the Meeting.
 If any further or other business is properly brought before the Meeting, it is intended that the persons appointed as proxy will vote on such other business in such other manner as such persons then consider proper.